twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 `string`

-The bech32 encoded address.
+The address to get the balance for.

 #### Returns

 `Promise`\<`bigint`\>

-The balance of the wallet address.
+The balance.

 #### Implementation of